How To Choose the Right Curling Iron

 Knowing the different materials that curling irons typically come in can help your hair to look better.
 The following list goes from safest to least safe:

 Tourmaline and ceramic curling irons.
 Heat is dispersed through your hair more evenly with a ceramic iron, while a tourmaline curling iron is able to lock in moisture by closing the negative ions.
 Both are safe and are the healthiest choices.
-One recommended affordable option is the Hydro Silk Tourmaline Ceramic, by Conair.
+Hot Tools curling irons are highly recommended.
+Take a look at these options!

 Titanium and gold.
 Although these materials do not protect your hair from frizz, they are both good conductors of heat.
-At $59.95, the PRO GT Gold Titanium Spring by BaByliss is a good buy.
+Check out the selection that Hot Tools has.